-Hurricane Could Form In Gulf Friday, Putting Louisiana Into A State Of Emergency
+Tropical Storm Barry Forms In Gulf; Louisiana Goes Into State Of Emergency

 Louisiana Gov. John Bel Edwards has declared a state of emergency for his entire state, warning, "No one should take this storm lightly.
 As we know all too well in Louisiana, low intensity does not necessarily mean low impact."

+Jefferson Parish residents are also being urged to make sure leaves and other debris are cleared away from storm drains and catch basins, to help drain water from neighborhoods.

+"It's one little thing that everyone can do that makes a difference," Councilwoman Jennifer Van Vrancken said during a news conference Thursday.

-The system is currently some 115 miles south-southeast of the Mississippi River's mouth in Louisiana.
-On Thursday morning, its maximum winds were only 35 mph — but it's expected to strengthen as it creeps to the west and north.
+The system is currently some 95 miles south-southeast of the Mississippi River's mouth in Louisiana.
+On Thursday morning, its maximum winds were only 40 mph — but the storm is expected to strengthen as it creeps to the west and north.

-Louisiana officials have already begun preparing for the storm.
-As WWNO reports, LSU is shutting down its campus on Friday and officials are telling residents along the coast to "heed every single warning" about what will is expected to be a dangerous storm.
+Louisiana officials have already begun preparations.
+As member station WWNO reports, LSU is shutting down its campus on Friday and officials are telling residents along the coast to "heed every single warning" about what will is expected to be a dangerous storm.

 The last storm named Barry stalled out as a tropical storm in 2013; this one could become a hurricane within 48 hours.

-"Hurricane conditions are possible across the north-central Gulf Coast in a couple of days," the hurricane center says.
+"Hurricane conditions are possible across the north-central Gulf Coast in a couple of days," the National Hurricane Center says.

-The hurricane center has issued three alerts for the expected storm:
+The center has issued three alerts for the expected storm:

 - A Storm Surge Watch from the mouth of the Pearl River at the Louisiana-Mississippi border to Intracoastal City, south of Lafayette;